Where we work

 Sustainable design

-The majority of the inhabitants at Lake Indawgyi live off rice cultivation and fishing.
-The sustainable use of the ecosystem is an important part of the UNESCO biosphere reserve concept.
+The majority of the inhabitants at Lake Indawgyi live from rice cultivation and fishing.
+The sustainable use of the ecosystem i

 Of multiple importance